kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/migrate-loadbalancer-iolb-to-octavia/guide.en-gb.md

 Once the TTL reduction has been propagated :

-- Replace the old IP with that of the new Load Balancer in your DNS record.
+- Replace the old IP with the one of the new Load Balancer in your DNS record.
 - Thanks to the low TTL, users will quickly see the update.
 - Check that the change is effective using the same **dig** command you used recently.
 You should see the new IP displayed.